 - An ability to work effectively within the public sector requirements for accountability and openness, and within financial constraints

 Applicants should be experienced senior scientists, based in leading research organisations, including the pharmaceutical, biotechnology, chemical and agrochemical sectors.
-Applications are also welcome from senior managers and veterinarians from laboratory animal facilities.

 The following general criteria will be used for shortlisting:

 - Scientific ‘fit’ for the vacancy

 - Breadth of knowledge